Acer Iconia Tab 8 have been announced by Acer, just ahead of Computex where plenty of other tablet brands will announce some of their own goodies.

 There’s 16GB of ROM storage with microSD card support, while the tablet have a 4600mAh battery capacity which gives an average battery life of 7 1/2 hours.

 Acer Iconia Tab 8 will be sold as a Wi-Fi model at first, with 802.11 a/b/g/n support, in addition to both MIMO support, and Bluetooth 4.0 support.
+Also on board is a 2MP front camera and a 5MP rear camera.

 The actual case and bezel have been given a metallic finish, with typical anti-fingerprint coating on the display.